Many or all companies we feature compensate us. Compensation and editorial

 When refinancing Sallie Mae loans, you don’t have to worry about giving up special protections as you would with federal student loans.
 Sallie Mae loans are private loans, so refinancing has fewer downsides.
 However, you might be better off keeping your loan if you can’t get better rates or terms.

-There are some scenarios when you shouldn’t get rid of your Sallie Mae loans by refinancing, including if you:
+There are some scenarios when you shouldn’t get rid of your Sallie Mae loans by refinancing.

 If you already have a desirable interest rate